 - Mirrored lens may be overkill for swimmers who exclusively swim indoors

 Best Budget: Aegend Swim Goggles

-At $13 and with over 35,000 positive Amazon reviews, the Aegend Swim Goggles are easily the best budget swim goggles on the market.
+At $14, the Aegend Swim Goggles are easily the best budget swim goggles on the market.
 They’re the perfect family goggle because they’re easy to adjust and can be worn by most adults and most children.
 They’re available in 14 different lens and color configurations, so you can get a different set for every member of the family.

 These are the top-rated goggles on Amazon, outranking Speedo and TYR largely thanks to their budget-friendly nature.
 These well-made goggles feature an adjustable strap that’s easy to handle even when you’re out of breath from doing a fast lap, thanks to the large clip in the back.
 (This is in contrast to many higher-end goggles, which may take more work to adjust in a pinch.)